 The key distinctive of Compared to Who is a focus on the root issues paired with an emphasis on Scriptural truths that point the reader towards the Lord and how He would want us to live.
 At the same time, it’s not confusing or technical.
 I would recommend this book for Christian women of all ages.
 Moms of teens may want to preview, since there is a mention of sex towards the end of the book.

-Compared to Who is being released TODAY, June 13th, 2017.
-It can be purchased at Amazon, Barnes & Noble, Christianbook.com, and wherever Christian books are sold.
+Compared to Who can be purchased at Amazon, Barnes & Noble, Christianbook.com, and wherever Christian books are sold.
 To learn more about the author, Heather Creekmore, check out her blog at comparedtowho.me.

 Click on the Rafflecopter widget below to enter the giveaway!
 The giveaway will close on May 1st.